charliecondon/Annovar_Whitelist_Filter_WDL/README.md

 See ANNOVAR documentation to fully understand functionality: https://annovar.openbioinformatics.org/en/latest/user-guide/startup/

-annovar_data_sources: the list of needed files for annovar to run
+annovar_zip: the zipped folder with all of the needed files to run Annovar
-  - NOTE: This array of file paths is set on Terra - The files must be in the Workspace's bucket
+  - NOTE: This file path is set on Terra - The file must be in the Workspace's bucket

 annovar_vcf_input: the Tables/sample column containing the vcf output files from a run of Mutect2
   - NOTE: This is set on Terra (ex. this.filtered_vcf)